minhquanvu0604/UTSMA-Software-Introduction/wiki/draft/DRAFT.md

 ## Important Resources

 ### Getting Involved
+- How to contribute to the project.
+- Communication channels and meeting schedules.

 ### Development Tools and Practices
+- Guide to the tools we use for development, including IDEs, version control, and collaboration platforms.
+- Coding standards and review processes to maintain high-quality code.

 ### Open-source Software
 FaSTTUBe Formula Student Driverless Path Planning Algorithm [link](https://github.com/papalotis/ft-fsd-path-planning)